-For this year's capital budget development cycle the Budget Office is using these groupings of IT projects.
+For this year's capital budget development cycle, the Budget Office is using these groupings of IT projects.

-- 1) Projects already approved for ITIF funding.
-These projects will be handled centrally, prepared by DoIT and included with the DOA capital budget submission.
-Agency staff do not need to submit any materials for these projects. - 2) Projects seeking funding from ITIF or new borrowing.
-These should be submitted as part of the agency capital budget request but will not be included in operating budget submissions.
-Please note that approval for ITIF funds is handled by the IT Governance Committee (ITGC).
+- 1) Projects already approved for ITRR funding.
+These projects will be handled centrally, prepared by ETSS and included with the DOA capital budget submission.
+Agency staff do not need to submit any materials for these projects. - 2) Projects seeking funding from ITRR or new borrowing.
+These projects should be submitted as part of the agency capital budget request with a comment stating "pending ITGC approval".
+Please note that approval for ITRR funds is handled by the IT Governance Committee (ITGC).
 Alongside the capital budget submission, agencies should work with their assigned Agency IT Manager (AIM) on project submission to the Project Review Board (PRB) and in the capital budget. - 3) Projects to be funded by federal funds, restricted receipts, or other sources specific to your agency.
-These should be submitted as part of the agency capital budget request as well as the operating budget submission later in September.
+These should be submitted as part of the agency capital budget request as well as the operating budget submission.

-V. BFM Capital Budget User Guide
+VI.
+BFM Capital Budget User Guide